Elementary math practice that gets out of the way

 Adaptive without becoming a game

 Weighted sampling means weak facts surface more often.
-Personal-best tracking keeps practice motivating without points, badges, or distractions.
+Personal-best tracking keeps practice motivating without points, badges, mascots, or streak-guilt.

 -